astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 the speed of light.
 Always.
 This is not surprising for the gamma ray, as it is light.
 What is surprising is that other particles such as the neutrino, which are not photons, also travel at the same speed.
+You can see now why $c$ is better understood as a speed limit to the universe, at which light travels because it has no rest mass.

 Also surprising is that all of these particles have momentum even though they do not have any rest mass.
 You might think, if you think